translate/pootle/docs/developers/releasing.rst

 This will allow you test installation of the software.

-You can then proceed with other tests such as checking
+You can then proceed with other tests such as checking:

 #.
 Documentation is available
 #.
 Converters and scripts are installed and run correctly